williamjiang26/NYUSH_rmp_agent/README.md

 # NYUSH Professor Chat Assistant

 ## Goal
 The **NYUSH Professor Chat Assistant** is a web application designed to help NYU Shanghai students find professor recommendations.
 Users can interact with a chatbot to ask for personalized professor suggestions based on their preferences, such as workload, group projects, and more.
-The assistant allows students to rate professors, read reviews, and easily navigate the platform to get their desired recommendations.
+NYUSH students can utilize this tool tailored to NYUSH Professors and add their own reviews for a more robust knowledge base.

 ## Tech Stack
 The application uses the following technologies: